bytetrail/vaux-gtk-client/README.md

 (1) mTLS is currently not supported, although there is a client certificate upload UI element. mTLS support will be added to vaux client in the future.

+### Subscriptions
+Subscriptions are managed through the 'Subscriptions' tab in the main window.
+Users can add, remove, and manage subscriptions to various topics.
+Each subscription can be configured with a topic, QoS level, and whether it is active or not.
+Each subscription supports a single topic filter.
+Future versions may support multiple topic filters per subscription.